 As simple as it sounds, I can’t stop pronouncing that name or from watching their presentation video.
 For those who haven’t yet heard of OUYA, this is a major KickStarter project who can be called one of the very firsts to bring the console gaming, and the wonderful-experience overall, back to the TV.

-In matters of portability, OUYA will be implemented as a small box paired with a beautifully designed wireless controller and a HDMI port to connect a high-resolution TV.
-This will allow owners to travel from one location to another with the box in their bag and when they arrive in front of a TV, all you need is plug the darn thing.
+In matters of portability, OUYA will be implemented as a small box paired with a beautifully designed wireless controller and an HDMI port to connect a high-resolution TV.
+This will allow owners to travel from one location to another with the box in their bag, and when they arrive in front of a TV, all you need is to plug the darn thing.

 When it comes to performance, OUYA has what it takes to render game-ownage: